Froggy Chicken Salad Sandwiches

 Jason had all the recipes he made memorized and could divide the recipes in his head without a paper and pencil.
 I wish I had that much talent with math and baking!
 His breads and bagels were my favorite and he was the funnest to work with.
 Anyway, whenever Jason, had time to play with the bread dough he would create amazing things.
 Kind of like the fun breads you see at Boudin Bakery in San Francisco.
 He could create turtles, teddy bears, cornucopia’s for Thanksgiving, you name it!

 So this is me, trying to be like Jason.
 Don’t laugh!
 I like to play with bread too!
 My froggy chicken salad sandwiches might not look as professional as Jason could make them, but I tried, and it was fun.
 The good thing about these is that your kids don’t care if they look “perfect” or not.
 They will most likely laugh and eat them anyway.
 My kids did recognize what they were, so bonus points for me!
-Either way, these are a fun thing to make with, or for your kids sometime, and I’m sharing the tutorial on the Rhodes blog today!
-Go check it out!
+Either way, these are a fun thing to make with, or for your kids sometime.

 - 3 Rhodes Wheat Rolls, thawed but still cold (makes 2 frogs)